OrgPad-com/volcano/README.md

 ## How it works

-You just write a single config map describing your entire web.
-Each site is a sequence of data in Hiccup format.
+You just write a single config map describing your entire website.
+Each page is a sequence of data in Hiccup format.
 In development, Volcano runs your Web as a SPA using ClojureScript, [Shadow-cljs](http://shadow-cljs.org/) and [Reagent](https://github.com/reagent-project/reagent).
 When you do any changes to the config map, you see them immediately.
 For production, Volcano builds static HTML files of your Web using Clojure which you can deploy online